CAUSA/Frameshift/README.md

 ***CodonPair.java*** computes the usages of codon pairs in the genomes

-The codons/codon pairs whose observed value is greater/smaller than their expected value were identified as over-/under-represented, and their weighted average FSSs were calculated for each genome.
+The codons/codon pairs whose observed value is greater/smaller than their expected value was identified as over-/under-represented, and their weighted average FSSs were calculated for each genome.

 The result of these calculations is a list of 4096 codon pairs with their corresponding FSSs, which is used to evaluate the frameshift tolerability of the codon pairs presented in a genome.